yurisuki/yuririce/goals.md

-- make my own vim script, i dont need all that stuff, that is in current config
+- make my own vim config, i dont need all that stuff, that is in current config
 - use mpd for music thats on machine.
+- rewrite transl
 - make some script for managing my dotfiles, currently i move all files that i edit to cloned git directory, thats taking my time uselessly.
 - scripts and i3blocks cleanup.